ErikaMalpa/OOP_2017_Assignment2/README.md

 You must aim for the head! aiming for the body or legs when they're near you is not a definite kill.
 You must aim for the head <From testing the game with the image, sometimes when the'yre beside you and aim for their body you won't kill them.
 When you aim for the head it will definitely kill them>.

-If the Zombie reaches the bottom on the right hand side of the screen life will be taken away from you.
+If the Zombie reaches the bottom on the right hand side of the screen life will be taken away from you

 You can buy Lives and Ammo's if you have enough money.